 The Road to Rejection

-What initially began as a technical revision to reduce the administrative burden has evolved into a profound debate about the very future and ambition of European sustainability regulation.
+What initially began as an effort to reduce the administrative burden has evolved into a profound debate about the very future and ambition of European sustainability regulation.
 The rejection, driven by concerns that the compromise went either too far in weakening the rules or not far enough in other areas, significantly increases volatility and uncertainty over the final legislative outcome.

 The European Commission proposed the Omnibus package in February as part of its simplification agenda to boost the EU’s competitiveness and reduce compliance burdens on companies, especially SMEs.

-When the compromise text – that retained the CSRD’s 1,000-employee scope but added a €450 million revenue threshold, while increasing the threshold of the CSDDD to cover only companies with 5,000 employees and more than €1.5 billion in revenues – reached the plenary in October, opponents successfully argued that it was a step backward in transparency and accountability, leading to another round of negotiations in November.
+The compromise text significantly raised the thresholds for the CSRD (to 1,000 employees and €450 million in revenue) and the CSDDD (to 5,000 employees and €1.5 billion in revenue).
+When this text reached the plenary in October, opponents successfully argued that it was a step backward in transparency and accountability, leading to another round of negotiations in November.

 A Test for the EU